AnyLog-co/documentation/alerts and monitoring.md

 | thread | Executing the script using a dedicated thread. |

 ## Examples

-### Sending an email alert if disk space is under a threshold

 The following commands are executed every 5 minutes.
 The first command determines the free space and places it in a variable called disk_space.